-7.1.6 Status Register Protect (SRP1, SRP0) - Volatile/Non-Volatile Writable
+7.1.6 Status Register Protect (SRP, SRL) - Volatile/Non-Volatile Writable

-The Status Register Protect bits (SRP1 and SRP0) are non-volatile read/write bits in the status register (S8 and S7).
-The SRP bits control the method of write protection: software protection, power supply lock-down or one time programmable (OTP) protection.
+The Status Register Protect bits (SRP) is non-volatile read/write bits in the status register (S7).
+The SRP bit controls the method of write protection: software protection or hardware protection.
+The Status Register Lock bits (SRL) is non-volatile/volatile read/write bits in the status register (S8).
+The SRL bit controls the method of write protection: temporary lock-down or permanently one time program.

-SRP1 SRP0 Status Register Description 0 х The Status register can be written to after a Write Enable instruction, WEL=1.
-[Factory Default] 1 0 Power Supply Lock-Down Status Register is protected and cannot be written to again until the next power-down, power-up cycle.
-(1) 1 1 One Time Program (2) Status Register is permanently protected and cannot be written to.
+SRL SRP /WP Status Register Description 0 0 х Software Protection /WP pin has no control.
+The Status register can be written to after a Write Enable instruction, WEL=1.
+[Factory Default] 0 1 0 Hardware Protected When /WP pin is low the Status Register locked and cannot be written to.
+0 1 1 Hardware Unprotected When /WP pin is high the Status register is unlocked and can be written to after a Write Enable instruction, WEL=1.
+1 х х Power Supply Lock-Down Status Register is protected and cannot be written to again until the next power-down, power-up cycle.
+(1) 1 х х One Time Program (2) Status Register is permanently protected and cannot be written to. (enabled by adding prefix command AAh, 55h)

-1. When SRP1, SRP0 = (1, 0), a power-down, power-up cycle will change SRP1, SRP0 to (0, 0) state.
+1. When SRL =1, a power-down, power-up cycle will change SRL =0 state.

-2. This feature is available upon special order.
-Please contact Winbond for details.
+2. Please contact Winbond for details regarding the special instruction sequence.